Arthur S. Hara

 He was chairman of the Board of Governors of the University of British Columbia and served as Chairman of the Vancouver Board of Trade between 1985 and 1986.
 He was a member of the board of the Canadian Unity Council and director of Canada West Foundation.

 Between 1988 and 1994, he was chairman of the Asia Pacific Foundation of Canada and was a member of the Vancouver Summit Society which prepared the ground for APEC's controversial 1997 summit in Vancouver.

-Honors
+Honours

 He was inducted as a Member of the Order of Canada in 1985 and in 1992 he was promoted to Officer of the Order of Canada.
 He has also been awarded the Canada Confederation Medal, Queen Elizabeth II Golden Jubilee Medal, Order of the Rising Sun, and Honorary Doctor of Laws in 1990.
 In 2013, he was made a member of the Order of British Columbia in recognition for being an "Asia-Pacific businessman and economic leader".